 Fair Labor Standards Act (FLSA)

-The FLSA sets the 40-hour workweek, as well as minimum wage, overtime pay, recordkeeping, and youth employment standards for employees in the private sector and in federal, state, and local governments.
-The FLSA covers all business in the U.S. with employees, except for a very few, very small businesses.
+The Fair Labor Standards Act (FLSA) is the law that probably covers your job situation.
+The FLSA sets the 40-hour workweek, minimum wage, overtime pay, recordkeeping, and youth employment standards.
+The FLSA covers all businesses in the United States with employees, except for a very few, very small businesses.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.